Theta Centauri: Properties

 This is an evolved giant star with a stellar classification of K0 III and 1.27 times the mass of the Sun.
 It is believed to be fusing helium into carbon and heavier elements within its core, qualifying it as a red clump star.
 It is a southern analog to Pollux, the brightest star in Gemini and the closest giant to the Sun.
-It is over ten times larger than the Sun and 56 times more luminous.
+Menkent is 11 times larger than the Sun and 56 times more luminous.
 The outer envelope has an effective temperature of 4,853 K, giving it the orange-hued glow of a cool, K-type star.
 Soft X-ray emission has been detected from this star, which has an estimated X-ray luminosity of 1.4 × 10^{27} erg s^{−1}.